nisheed75/RoboND-Kinematics-Project/writeup.md

 To calculate the rotation matrix from 0 to 3 the operation is defined by the following equation: <br>
 ![archtan eq][image11]

-Inverting a matrix is complex and can ne numerically unstable.
-To avoid this issue we use the principle that rotation matrices are orthoganal and the transpose is equal to it inverse.
+Inverting a matrix is complex and can be numerically unstable.
+To avoid this issue we use the principle that rotation matrices are orthogonal and the transpose is equal to it inverse.
 ![archtan eq][image12]

 ### Project Implementation

-#### 1. Fill in the `IK_server.py` file with properly commented python code for calculating Inverse Kinematics based on previously performed Kinematic Analysis.
-Your code must guide the robot to successfully complete 8/10 pick and place cycles.
+#### 1. Fill in the `IK_server.py` File with properly commented python code for calculating Inverse Kinematics based on previously performed Kinematic Analysis.
+Your code must guide the robot to complete 8/10 pick and place cycles.
 Briefly discuss the code you implemented and your results.

-Here I'll talk about the code, what techniques I used, what worked and why, where the implementation might fail and how I might improve it if I were going to pursue this project further.

-And just for fun, another example image:
-![alt text][image3]
+##### Implementation
+All my Kinematics code is in the following file `/kuka_arm/scripts/Kinematics.py`.
+In my IK_server my code does the following:
+1. Initiate a version of my Kinematics object and call the handle_calculate_ik function to calculate the inverse kinematics.
+2. Once I get a valid end-effector pose I do the following:
+* create the symbolic links
+* define the individual transformation matrices for ' T0_1, T1_2, T2_3, T3_4, T4_5, T5_6,  T6_G, T0_EE '
+3. Then I enter a loop where the IK is calculated
+* In this loop I calculate wrist center to do this the following is done:
+** Construct R_ee from the roll pitch and yaw and the end-effector position.
+** This is passed to the method called 'kinematics.calculate_wrist_center(roll, pitch, yaw, px, py, pz) ' that performs the correction I describe above
+** Using the R_x, R_y and R_z matrices and R_ee it calculates the WC
+* After the WC is calculated the calculate thetas function is called  ' kinematics.calculate_thetas(WC, T0_1, T1_2, T2_3, R_ee, q1, q2, q3, q4, q5, q6, q7)'.
+Refer to the code for more details and the math used is described in 3 above.
+** The code calculates theta 1, 2 & 3 first
+** After that the theta 4, 5, 6 is calculated.
+** Theta 4, 6 was calculated based on what the value of theta 5 to find the best angles for 4 and 6.

+##### Result Discussion
+What an amazing thing to see it pick up the object and place it in the bin.
+In my two runs of the code, i was able to successfully pickup 8/10 objects.

+##### Areas of Improvement
+1. My arm arrive at the correct point everytime but the route it takes to get there is sometimes really odd and hence it can take longer than expected to get into positon
+1. This also causes the arm to knock over objects
+1. I need to investigate this as I really don't understand why this is happening.